FyliaCare/MicroAI/EMAIL_TROUBLESHOOTING.md

 ### Option 1: Regular Password (No 2FA)
 - Use your regular Outlook account password
-- Make sure SMTP is enabled in Outlook settings
+- Make sure SMTP is enabled in Outlook settings (see "How to Enable SMTP" below)

 ### Option 2: App Password (If 2FA is Enabled) ⭐ RECOMMENDED